hivtools/hint/docs/GenericChart.md

 #### chartData

-The chart data to be provided to `Plotly`, found by taking the selected dataset(s) and applying filter selection to them.
+The chart data to be provided to `Plotly`, found by taking the selected dataset(s) and applying filter selections to them.

 ### Front end data types

-There are a variety of data types used to support generic chart configuration:
+The following  data types are used to support generic chart configuration:

 #### GenericChartMetadata

 A dictionary of these objects make up the `GenericChartMetadataResponse`.
 Their structure is described [above](#generic-chart-metadata)).
-This type is defined in `types.ts` and contains these sub-types:
+This type is defined in `types.ts` and contains props with these sub-types:
 - `DataSetConfig`
 - `DataSourceConfig`

 #### ChartConfigValues

-This types defines the `chartConfigValues` built in the `GenericChart` component, which it provides to its child components.
+This type defines the `chartConfigValues` built in the `GenericChart` component, which it provides to its child components.
-This type is defined in `GenericChart.vue` and contains the subtype `DataSourceConfigValues`.
+This type is defined in `GenericChart.vue` and contains a prop with subtype `DataSourceConfigValues`.

 #### DataSourceConfigValues